Plastics Litigation Tracker

 Plastic Ban; State Codes

-Allegations: Plaintiff, a non-profit dedicated to ending plastic pollution, alleges that Defendant continues to sell non-recyclable plastic bags despite the California law banning the sale of non-recyclable plastic bags.
-Plaintiff seeks an order enjoining Defendant's unlawful conduct.
+Allegations: Plaintiff, a non-profit organization dedicated to ending plastic pollution, filed this lawsuit against Defendant, Stater Bros Markets (a supermarket chain), alleging that Defendant sells non-recyclable plastic bags in California in violation of a California law banning the sale of non-recyclable plastic bags.
+Plaintiff seeks an order enjoining Defendant's unlawful conduct and requiring Defendant to comply with its obligation to substantiate that its products are recyclable.
 Filed 6/3/2022.
-See complaint here.
+See the complaint here.

 Plaintiff